 Components of a good foot exam:

 At least once a year, everyone with diabetes should have a thorough foot examination.
 It should include an assessment of:

-Protective sensation - using a monofilament or vibratory sensation test
+Protective sensation – using a monofilament and vibratory sensation test

 Biomechanics – including any limits in joint mobility or problems with gait and balance

 Vascular status – including questions about painful walking and determination of pulses in your feet